If you use natural gas to heat your house or even cook, you may wonder how to save energy to save on your energy bills.

 That is a considerable amount of gas, but let’s add additional perspectives for clarity:

 > Assuming an average cost of 0,05 euros (or dollars, or pounds, or any other currency) per kWh, we would collectively be saving nearly 2,074 euros per year.

-So, it is clear that small energy savings do really count when looking into the bigger picture.
+So, it is clear that small energy savings do count when looking into the bigger picture.

-If you are looking for additional opportunities to conserve energy by lowering your electricity usage, you may be interested to have a look at our electricity usage calculators.
+If you are looking for additional opportunities to conserve energy by lowering your electricity usage, you may be interested in looking at our electricity usage calculators.